timothystotts/fpga-serial-acl-tester-3/README.md

 - Digilent Inc. Arty A7-100 FPGA development board containing a large Xilinx Artix-7 FPGA
 - Digilent Inc. Zybo Z7-20 APSoC development board containing a moderate Zyng-7000 SoC.

+Note that clerical corrections are being made in branch `bugs/various_defects`.
+These corrections include updates to comments, commenting style, and whitespace.

 ## Description
 A small FPGA project of different implementations for testing Measurement and Activity Events of a SPI accelerometer.
 The Xilinx MicroBlaze design and the three HDL designs can now target either of